 Roman Finds Group members also receive Lucerna.

 Lucerna, the RFG newsletter, is published in hard copy twice a year, and contains articles introducing the literature on particular types of finds, as well as short notices of individual interesting objects in advance of publication.
 Book and conference reviews are also included, together with notices of meetings and conferences that may be of interest.
 The newsletter also provides a forum in which members can appeal for help with puzzling artefacts.
-Contributions are always welcome; please contact our Newsletter Editor Emma Durham (see 'RFG Committee' page).
+Contributions are always welcome; please contact our Newsletter Editor Matt Fittock (see 'RFG Committee' page).
 The full archive of Lucernae can also be found on this site, with editions from the most recent five years available to RFG members via our members' page below.